 - Sweet Polly Oliver: Andre, in the first book and a few times thereafter.

-- Take The Third Option: Gulliver (yes, the Gulliver) says he'd prefer death to a memory wipe, which he sees as essentially the same thing.
+- Take a Third Option: Gulliver (yes, the Gulliver) says he'd prefer death to a memory wipe, which he sees as essentially the same thing.
 Colonel Forester recruits him instead.

 - Techno Babble